2020 has thrown quite a few challenges our way.

-In February, Google removed the service provider and network domain from Google Analytics.
-The removal of this data made it much more challenging for our website tracking tool to figure out who visited your site.
+In February 2020, Google removed the service provider and network domain from Google Analytics.
+The removal of this data made it much more challenging for our website tracking tool to figure out which company visited your site.

 It wasn't just us — plenty of other website analytics tools and Leadfeeder competitors were also disrupted by this change.
 (Thanks, Google.)